zhmcclient/python-zhmcclient/docs/appendix.rst

      Scope: CPC in DPM mode

   Adapter Port
+  Port
      The physical connector port (jack) of an :term:`Adapter`.

-     For details, see section :ref:`Adapter ports`.
+     For details, see section :ref:`Ports`.

      Scope: CPC in DPM mode